 In College, you don’t get taught the importance of goal setting, or how to publicly speak or influence people.
 They don’t even teach you how to sell and build relationships.
 You just don’t get taught that at Ohio State, Oklahoma, Arizona State, or even the University of Brisbane, Australia.
 Most teachers are not teaching any of the spiritual laws of success.

 I didn’t really know what personal development was when I started.
 I didn’t know there was this massively successful industry out there until I got involved in Network Marketing and began getting exposed to that space.
 I remember when I first saw Darren Hardy… then another great I saw and forged a relationship with was Gary Vaynerchuk (before he blew up) – we actually shared a stage together, and to this day I am fortunate enough to be able to call him a friend.
 I was fortunate enough to be mentored by Bob Proctor.
 He taught me about all his teachings from Earl Nightingale and Napoleon Hill.
 This is probably the most valuable relationship I have ever forged.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.